JerryHol/bhconfig/README.md

 * Auto skip npc quest messages
 * Hotkey to use rejuv potions from inventory
 * Item mover features fixed with plugy
+* Classic filter option for CLASSIC lines (and !CLASSIC for expansion only lines)
+* Area level shown in top right of hud
+* Configurable stat range colors (default dark green)
+* Custom colors for monster enchantments and auras configurable in Bh_Settings.cfg
 * Run tracker - Track xp and drops for your character.
 File saved in `./data/%CHARNAME%.csv`, a folder called `data` in your SlashDiablo directory
 * Note: in BH_settings.cfg `Run Details Ping Level` is the ping level of items you want to record (default ping level 4).
 You can add `%notrack%`  in your config if you want to disable tracking of certain  items like charms/gems.
 * More details here about this BH version can be found in dschu012's pull requests [here](https://github.com/planqi/slashdiablo-maphack/pulls)